-The core course is an expansion of the central features of the First Year Archaeology programme.
+This comprises ten 12 lecture courses and one 24 lecture course.
 The Irish and British material is treated in greater depth, corresponding developments elsewhere in Europe are addressed more specifically and students are introduced to relevant debates about the evidence and its interpretation.
 Other features include a major course on the theory and philosophy of Archaeology, a course on scientific techniques in Archaeology and a course on ancient craftsmanship in various materials.
 Reading lists for the courses will be provided.